heheda123123/smoothcpp/README.md

 * join
 * has_prefix has_suffix contains
 * format, replcement of sprintf
-* format, print vector and map values
+* to_string, support print vector and map